donnemartin/dev-setup/README.md

   <br/>
 </p>

-The `bootstrap.sh` script will sync the dev-setup repo to your local machine.
+The `bootstrap.sh` script will sync the dev-setup repo to your local home directory.
 This will include customizations for Vim, bash, curl, git, tab completion, aliases, a number of utility functions, etc.  Section 2 of this `README` describes some of the customizations.

 #### Running without Git

-To install these dotfiles without Git run the following:
+To sync dev-setup to your local home directory without Git, run the following:

     $ cd ~; curl -#L https://github.com/donnemartin/dev-setup/tarball/master | tar -xzv --strip-components 1 --exclude={README.md,bootstrap.sh,LICENSE}